• Home

 States That Don’t Tax Social Security Benefits

-List of all 50 states that do and don’t tax social security benefits including dependent, survivor, SSI and SSDI benefits.
-The federal government does tax up to 85% of social security benefits depending on your income but 38 states tax exempt social security income.
-Keep in mind this list doesn’t necessarily mean these states are the most tax friendly or best states to retire as some states still have other state income taxes, sales tax or 401k or pension taxes plus there are states with high property taxes.
+Keep in mind this list doesn’t necessarily mean these states are the most tax friendly or best states to retire as some states still have other state income taxes, sales tax or 401(k) or pension taxes.
+Plus, there are states with high property taxes that can impact your bank account.

-37 States That Don’t Tax Social Security Benefits Plus Washington D.C.
+37 States That Don’t Tax Social Security Benefits And Washington D.C.

 The following states don’t tax social security benefits.
 Some states do tax state income tax but don’t tax social security and others simply do not collect any state income tax: